In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 Ref hooks

 Class components have always used React refs to reference component or DOM element instances that they rendered.
-It was not originally possible for function components to do this, but they can now by using ref hooks.
-These refs are more general than the element refs produced by React.createRef; they can be used to persist any sort of data, for use by event handlers, or future iterations of the calling function.
+It was not originally possible for function components to do this, but they can do so now by using ref hooks.
+These refs are more general than the element refs produced by React.createRef; they can persist any sort of data, for use by event handlers, or future iterations of the calling function.

 These ref objects are created with useRef.
 Unlike React.createRef, this function accepts a single argument that determines the starting value of the ref’s current property.
-Much like useState, the same object is returned every time a particular useRef line is executed.
+As with useState, the same object is returned every time a particular useRef line is executed.

 The current property is made to reference a component or DOM element instance by assigning it to the target’s ref attribute.
 As usual, this value is not set until the first time the component is rendered: